 Nestled on the rugged slopes of Mount Etna in Sicily, the Cirneco dell'Etna stands as a testament to the enduring connection between humans and their canine companions.
 This elegant and ancient breed has a rich history, distinctive appearance, and a charm that has captivated dog enthusiasts for centuries.

 The Cirneco dell'Etna is classified as a member of the sighthound group.
 Sighthounds are known for their exceptional speed and keen eyesight, attributes that are crucial for chasing prey.
 In terms of size, Cirnecos are small to medium-sized dogs.
-Adult males typically stand between 18 to 20 inches at the shoulder, while females are slightly smaller, ranging from 17 to 19 inches.
+Adult males typically stand between 46 to 51 cm at the shoulder, while females are slightly smaller, ranging from 43 to 48 cm.

 Cirnecos boast a short and fine coat that lies close to their body, providing protection without impeding their agility.
 The breed's coat is easy to maintain, requiring minimal grooming.
 Cirneco dell'Etnas come in various shades of fawn, from light sand to deep chestnut, and may have white markings on the chest, feet, and face.
 Their large, expressive eyes and distinctive, upright ears contribute to their alert and intelligent expression.